So is the Candle.

 leaves the room smelling of ruin.

-Nights when the dark
+Nights when the dark does not retreat

-to see what will fail next.
+but leans in closer to see what will fail next.

 Faith is not the glow.

-Faith is the choosing
+Faith is the choosing to stay lit

-when flame brings pain,
+when flame brings pain, when heat warps air,

-when remaining intact
+when remaining intact would be easier.
+Happier.

 Some candles crack.